technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- improved pdf output
+    - include name of puzzle
+    - provide hyperlink to open puzzle in solver from https://www.sudokuwiki.org
+    - refactoring of code in PdfWriter
 - Create pdf for a single unsolved puzzle via CLI.
 - Possibility to create a pdf for a single unsolved puzzle -> not exposed at the CLI yet.
 - HiddenQuadruplets strategy is no longer problematic with Grid 7 puzzle